patrickbucher/sicp/diary.md

 After some struggles with the integerizing factor and the application of GCD to a list, I also managed to do exercise 2.96.
 One exercise and two pages are left.

+I also worked through exercise 2.97.
+The main struggle was—again—the type system, which always got in the way in this last part of the chapter.

+This concludes chapter 3; and I'm glad that I no longer have to deal with the generic operations table and all those incompatible operations defined over the last couple of weeks.

 # 2023-01-27 (Fr)

 I did exercise 2.94, which was rather easy.
 However, I did not install the